 Raphael Schächter was born in Braila, Romania on 27 May 1905, and was raised and educated in Brno.
-He came to Prague after World War I to study piano, composition and conducting at the Prague Conservatory where he graduated.
-He established the Chamber Opera in 1937 to play neglected baroque music and worked together with Emil F. Burian at his Avant-garde theatre.
+He went to Prague after World War I to study piano, composition and conducting at the Prague Conservatory, from which he graduated.
+He established the Chamber Opera in 1937 to play neglected baroque music and worked with Emil F. Burian at his Avant-garde theatre.
 However, Nazi persecution soon forced Schächter to reduce his musical activities to private lessons and home concerts.

-Schächter arrived at Theresienstadt in November 1941 and soon after began to organize singers and instruments.
-He was a pioneer of cultural life in the ghetto, and worked with Karel Svenk and Gideon Klein among others in arranging activities.
+Schächter arrived at Theresienstadt in November 1941 and soon after began to organise singers and instrumentalists.
+He was a pioneer of cultural life in the ghetto, and worked with Karel Svenk and Gideon Klein among others to arrange musical activities.

-Schächter began to rehearse a second opera, The Kiss, soon after.
+Schächter began to rehearse a second opera, The Kiss, soon afterwards.
 Describing the performance, the singer Bedrich Borges recalled:

-In September 1943 Schächter was ordered by the SS to conduct Verdi's Requiem, for which he organised a choir of approximately one hundred and fifty singers and four soloists.
-Shortly after a successful debut, almost the entire cast was deported to Auschwitz.
-Schächter re-constituted a large choir to perform the work again, but in December was forced to recruit musicians for a third time after another transport to the ‘East’.
+In September 1943, Schächter was ordered by the SS to conduct Verdi's Requiem, for which he organised a choir of approximately 150 singers and four soloists.
+Shortly after the successful performance, almost the entire cast was deported to Auschwitz.
+Schächter reconstituted a large choir to perform the work again, but in December was forced to recruit musicians for a third time after another transport to the ‘East’.
 The final group, though reduced in size, gave fifteen performances.
-Schächter performed and conducted in a range of additional musical performances in Theresienstadt, and was mentioned in several of Viktor Ullmann’s critiques.
+Schächter performed and conducted in a range of additional musical performances in Theresienstadt and was mentioned in several of Viktor Ullmann’s critiques.

 It was with this last choir that Rafael Schächter was finally transported to Auschwitz along with several other Theresienstadt musicians.
 All were killed on arrival.